 What is Pennsaid?

-Pennsaid topical solution contains diclofenac, a nonsteroidal anti-inflammatory drug (NSAID).
-It works by reducing hormones that cause inflammation and pain in the body.
+Pennsaid (diclofenac topical 2% solution) is a nonsteroidal anti-inflammatory drug (NSAID).
+It works by reducing substances in the body that cause pain and inflammation.

-Pennsaid is used to treat pain in the knees caused by osteoarthritis.
-This medication may not be effective in treating arthritis pain elsewhere in the body.
+Pennsaid (diclofenac topical 2% solution) is used to treat pain in the knees caused by osteoarthritis.

-Pennsaid may also cause serious effects on the stomach or intestines, including bleeding or perforation (forming of a hole).
-These conditions can be fatal and can occur without warning while you are using Pennsaid, especially in older adults.
+Pennsaid may also cause stomach or intestinal bleeding, which can be fatal.
+These conditions can occur without warning while you are using this medicine, especially in older adults.

 a history of heart attack, stroke, or blood clot;